 Just after the gate is the stunning inner garden and pond.
 On the left is the temple hall containing an enshrined image of Amitabha.
 There is an area here to wash your hands and rinse your mouth before praying.
 To the side is one of the graveyards of the temple.
 There is a statue of panda in front of this graveyard which seems to be for babies.
 There is a much larger graveyard behind this one, sectioned off from the rest of the temple grounds.
 It protects the bones of thousands of Koreans.

 Behind the graves is the long and steep stairs to the temple.
-At the top of the stairs there are two statues which I believe are legendary Korean kings.
+At the top of the stairs there are two statues which information online implied are legendary Korean kings.
+However, I think they are also Nio guardians.
+Even though they are very different to the guardians at the gate.
 You also can catch your first glimpse of the body of the temple rather than just the roof as you approach the top of the stairs.
 At the very top the secluded temple finally greets you.

 The temple goes by many names.
 Hidaka City gives it the name of